HackYourFuture/databases/Week1/MAKEME.md

 ## 2. **MySQL exercises**

+> You will need to do some research to solve these exercises.
+All the concepts necessary to solve these exercises are NOT covered in the reading material.
+This is on purpose.

 **Exercise 1: Create and insert queries**

 Write a JavaScript file (to be executed with Node.js) that creates and makes a connection to a MySQL database.
 Do so using the `mysql` package (https://www.npmjs.com/package/mysql).